 If you'd like to play your own movies and images in the Blu-ray player, check for USB or SD card slots.
 These allow you to put your own content on a memory stick and play it back on the TV.
 Seeing your photos and home movies on a big screen TV can be a nice way to share them with your friends and family.
-Check the technical specifications section of our Blu-ray player reviews for this feature, though many newer TVs offer this, too.
+Check the technical specifications tab of our Blu-ray player reviews for this but many newer TVs offer this, too.

 Easy to use

 Blu-ray players are fairly simple in terms of tech products, and most should be capable of doing a decent job of playing your discs.
 However, the interface and menu can make a world of difference, and a poorly placed volume button on the remote, or tricky to find menu settings can lead to years of irritation.
 Try to have a play with a few models in store to see how you get on with the remote and menus.
 You can always order it online if you see it somewhere cheaper.
 But as we check how easy they are to use, find a model we rate highly for ease of use in our Blu-ray player reviews.

 Most people have a Full-HD TV in their homes, but those with 4K - or ultra-high-definition (Ultra HD) picture quality - are now available to buy.
 These can upscale the picture up to four times the detail of HD, and the 4K-upscaling Blu-ray players we have reviewed essentially do the same job but only with Blu-ray discs.
 However, a 4K disc format doesn't exist - at most there are some 'Mastered in 4K' Blu-rays, so consider if you really need to pay extra for this feature.
 Head to our glossary for more information on 4K upscaling Blu-ray players.